ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 # How to Generate HEAL-compliant Data Dictionaries

+!!! info

      In order to submit a study’s data dictionary to the Platform, the data dictionary must conform to the HEAL [variable-level metadata schema](https://github.com/HEAL/heal-metadata-schemas/tree/variable-level-metadata/variable-level-metadata-schema).

-The following instructions will demonstrate how to use a tool we’ve created (called healdata-utils) to help you make your existing data dictionary HEAL-compliant.
+     The following instructions will demonstrate how to use a tool we’ve created (called the HEAL Data Utilities) to help you make your existing data dictionary HEAL-compliant.

-!!! info
+## Getting Started

+### Command-line Interface (CLI)

+The HEAL Data Utilities is a software package that can be leveraged via a command-line interface.
+If you already have experience with the command-line interface, please see [our instructions for advanced users](./vlmd//temp.md).

+To get started, you will need to navigate to your computer’s command-line interface, or CLI.

+#### macOS

+On your Mac, do one of the following:
+- Click the Launchpad icon in the Dock, type **Terminal** in the search field, then click **Terminal**.
+- In the Finder, open the **/Applications/Utilities** folder, then double-click **Terminal**.
+- Press ‘Command + Space’

+#### Windows and PC: PowerShell and Command Prompt

+-

+#### Linux:

+### Python

+The HEAL Data Utilities was built on Python, a widely used programming language that may   already be installed on your computer.

  A current version of Python will be required to run the HEAL Data Utilities (healdata-utils).

 You can download the latest version of Python [here](https://www.python.org/downloads/)

 ## Set Up a Virtual Environment